SRA Compensation Fund

 - reinforce the public’s trust in the legal profession

-You can find a more detailed explanation in part 3 of the SRA compensation fund rules 2011.
+You can find a more detailed explanation in part two of the SRA Compensation Fund Rules 2021.

 Who can claim